ipcamit/TorchML-dev/README.md

 provided by the user at runtime.
 The core requirement of ML model driver is `libtorch` library that provides the interface between the KIM model driver's C++ API and the TorchScript models.
 For Graph Neural Networks, the Torch model shall use [Pytorch Geometric Library](https://github.com/pyg-team/pytorch_geometric).
-The C++ API of Pytorch Geometric lib depends upon `torch-scatter` and `torch-sparse` libraries, for which there is a simple installation script has been provided in `torch_geometric_dependencies` folder (details in Install section).
-Descriptor support needs Enzyme AD support for gradients computation.
+The C++ API of Pytorch Geometric lib depends upon `torch-scatter` and `torch-sparse` libraries.
+The `libdescriptor` library is used for descriptor based models.

 Summary of dependencies:
-- libtorch (CXX11 ABI, v1.11)
+- libtorch (CXX11 ABI, v1.13)
 - KIM-API (v2.3)
-- libdescriptor (0.0.1)
+- libdescriptor (0.0.7)
-- Enzyme AD (0.0.41)
+- Enzyme AD (0.0.94)
-- libtorchscatter (18d3759)
+- libtorchscatter
-- libtorchsparse  (aeca5cf)
+- libtorchsparse

-At present lot of these dependencies are tied to my dev environment, but soon they will be a more independent CMake project.

-> You can install above dependencies using the `install_dependencies.sh` script, by running `wget https://raw.githubusercontent.com/ipcamit/colabfit-model-driver/master/install_dependencies.sh && CC=gcc CXX=g++ bash install_dependencies.sh`
+> You can install above dependencies using the `install_dependencies.sh` script.

+This script shall install all the dependencies in the current directory, and give a `env.sh` file that can be sourced for setting the environment variables.
+For more fine-grained control, you can install them manually using the scripts in `torch_geometric_dependencies` folder.
 You can use `CC` and `CXX` variables to provide your own compilers.
 For more detailed instructions on installing dependencies, see below.

 ## Install
 As it is a KIM model, installation is simply cloning the repo and installing it as KIM model:
 ```shell